 In conclusion

 Sourcing the right treatment for your pet is essential, but the first step is preventative care.
 This is where us pet owners come in.
-A healthy diet, regular exercise and plenty of cuddles are a great addition to finding the right solution, and can go a long way in helping to keep your pet as happy and comfortable as possible.
+A healthy diet, regular exercise and plenty of cuddles are a great addition to finding the right solution, and can go a long way in helping to keep your pet as happy and comfortable as can be.